CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * When you want to delete some variable, select it from the list and click the _Delete button_.

 ### 4. _Cancel_
-> * After done, click the _Cancel button_.
+> * After done what you did with variable, click the _Cancel button_.
 > * Then you can create or update other variables again.

 ### 5. _Usage_
-> * You can use color variable by calling it as property's value.
+> * You can use color variable by calling it as property's value like the below.
 > ```
 > Color.XXX
 > ```